Guys, Girls Swap Roles at a Bar

 But with this new slant, maybe we can all gain a bit more understanding and empathy.

-Posted on December 17, 2012, in feminism, gender, men, psychology, relationships, sex, women and tagged feminism, gender, men, psychology, relationships, sex, women.
+Posted on December 17, 2012, in feminism, gender, men, psychology, relationships, sex and sexuality, women and tagged feminism, gender, men, psychology, relationships, sex and sexuality, women.
 Bookmark the permalink.
-9 Comments.
+80 Comments.